CardboardIoT/smart-pinhole-workshop/exercises/how_long_to_expose_film/problem.md

 You can pass an array of objects to `addLightingCondition()`.

-The widget includes an array of default conditions, try `console.log(Widget.defaults)`.
+The widget includes an array of default conditions, try `console.log(LightMeterWidget.defaults)`.

-Don't forget, you can run your program in the browser using `smart-pinhole-workshop run program.js` and loading the URL in your browser.
+Don't forget, you can run your program in the browser using `lightmeter --port 11686 program.js` and loading the URL in your browser.